maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

 working on fixing and enhancing existing packages.

-* We have ported the community-ssu battery applet from `hal` to `UPower`, and it is now available as update (via apt) and installed by default in the new images.
+* We have ported the community-ssu battery applet from `hal` to `UPower`, and it is now available as an update (via apt) and installed by default in the new images.
 (See `#36 <https://github.com/maemo-leste/bugtracker/issues/36>`_) There are still some open issues (
   `#90 <https://github.com/maemo-leste/bugtracker/issues/90>`_,
   `#67 <https://github.com/maemo-leste/bugtracker/issues/67>`_,
   `#68 <https://github.com/maemo-leste/bugtracker/issues/68>`_,
   `#70 <https://github.com/maemo-leste/bugtracker/issues/70>`_)
-* The battery applet work also uncovered some kernel bugs, the first one related to the status of the battery not being correct.
+* The battery applet work also uncovered some kernel bugs.
+The first one related to the status of the battery not being correct.
 This bug was fixed shortly after the bug was reported, with patches in this thread: `N900 battery status fixes <https://marc.info/?l=linux-pm&m=151933105213158&w=2>`_.
-  Another issue was uncovered when the battery applet seemed to get charging events with a very long delay (60s+), the patch is currently on the mailing list, but will hopefully make its way into the kernel after it has gotten some
+  Another issue was uncovered when the battery applet seemed to get charging events with a very long delay (60s+).
+The patch is currently on the mailing list, but will hopefully make its way into the kernel after it has gotten some
   review: `[RFC PATCH] power: supply: bq27xxx: Call power_supply_changed on status change <https://marc.info/?l=linux-kernel&m=151994358415447&w=2>`_.